Baltic-Coastal-Monitoring-Team/S-LiNE/README.md

 # S-LiNE Toolbox

-### S-LiNE – An open-source LiDAR toolbox for dune coasts shoreline mapping.

 **S-LiNE** is an open-source toolbox for detecting shoreline positions from UAV and ALS LiDAR point clouds.
 It combines automated and semi-automated workflows based on elevation, intensity, RGB, scan angle characteristics, and point cloud classification.